Victor515/IMDB-Movie/README.md

-# TMDB Movie gallery
+# IMDB Movie gallery
-A web application consuming TMDB API to display Top movies, combined with searching functionalities
+A web application consuming IMDB public API to display Top movies, combined with searching functionalities

 ## Install
 1. Clone or Download the repository